benbahrenburg/Securely/README.md

 <h2>Building from source?</h2>

 If you are building from source you will need to do the following:

+Import the project into Xcode:

 * Modify the titanium.xcconfig file with the path to your Titanium installation

+Import the project into Eclipse:

+* Update the .classpath
+* Update the build properties

 <h2>Setup</h2>